DataDog/kics/documentation/rules/terraform/azure/app_service_without_latest_python_version.md

 ### Description

  It is recommended to specify the latest supported Python version for the `python_version` attribute in the `site_config` block of the `azurerm_app_service` resource.
-Using outdated Python versions, such as `"python_version = \"2.7\""`, exposes your application to known security vulnerabilities and lacks important features and security updates available in newer releases.
-To reduce risk, configure the resource with an up-to-date version, for example:
+Using outdated Python versions, such as `"python_version = \"2.7\""`, exposes your application to known security vulnerabilities and prevents access to important features and security updates available in newer releases.
+To reduce risk, configure the resource with an up-to-date version.
+For example:

 ```
 site_config {